 1. What is the “Temporarily Closed” feature?

-Google has recently launched the “Temporarily Closed” feature, which first appeared automatically for places supposedly closed during this period of containment and is now available in your Google dashboard.
+Google has recently launched the “Temporarily Closed” feature, which first appeared automatically for places supposedly closed during this period of lockdown and is now available on your Google dashboard.
 This feature is very similar to permanent closure, which appears as a red banner at the top of the Google My Business listing.

-However, even though 90% of the businesses that are marked “temporarily closed” are actually closed, this led to many errors for the businesses that remained open!
-Between the 15th and 25th of March many people complained about this new feature, as you can see in the screenshots below.
+However, even though 90% of the businesses that are marked “Temporarily closed” are actually closed, this led to many errors for the businesses that remained open!
+Between the 15th and 25th of March, 2020 many people complained about this new feature, as you can see in the screenshots below.
 At first, millions of establishments around the world saw this indication appear, and then it almost completely disappeared from the records.

 Despite these problems, we at Partoo firmly believe that it was the right thing to do from a medical point of view, since it is better to have 90% correct information than 30%, at a time when people are supposed to stay at home in many countries.